hsab/ofVSCode/README.md

 ```

-Running the following will:
+Running the above alias will:
-1. Clone the `ofxVSCode` repo in current project.
-2. Move `.vscode` workspace folder and `.gitignore` from `ofxVSCode` to the current project directory.
+1. Create a `.vscode` workspace folder and `.gitignore` in your current directory.
-3. Move `Makefile`, `addons.make`, and `config.make ` if they don't already exist.
+2. Create fresh `Makefile`, `addons.make`, and `config.make ` **if they don't already exist** in your current directory.
-4. Move the `emptyExample` source folder if it does not already exist.
+3. Create a `src` folder with an empty project including `main.cpp`, `ofApp.cpp`, and `ofApp.h` **if they don't already exist** in your current directory.
-5. Remove `ofxVSCode` folder entirely.
+4. Remove `ofxVSCode` folder entirely.

-**Note:** By default the include and libraries are linked such that the project is in thedirectory as `myApps`:
+**Note:** By default the include and libraries are linked such that the project is in the `myApps` directory:
 - Correct: `openframeworks/apps/myApps/yourProject/`

-This structure is my personal preference.
-You can fork the repository and appropriately change every instance of `${workspaceRoot}/../../../` in the `c_cpp_properties.json` file.
+This structure is my personal preference, because addon examples can easily be compile and initiated using the same technique.
+You can fork the repository and appropriately change every instance of `${workspaceRoot}/../../../` in the `c_cpp_properties.json` file if you need a different directory configuration.